Liz Allan

-Elizabeth "Liz" Allan, later known by her married name Elizabeth Allan-Osborn and commonly misspelled as "Liz Allen", is a fictional character appearing in American comic books published by Marvel Comics.
-The character was created by Stan Lee and Steve Ditko.
-In the character's earliest appearances, she was a popular girl at the high school Peter Parker attends.
-She has been a regular supporting character in the various Spider-Man, Daredevil, and Venom series in an on-and-off basis, and has ties to the Green Goblin and Molten Man.
-She is married to Harry Osborn, the mother of their son Normie Osborn, and the CEO of Alchemax.
-Liz Allan later becomes Misery after bonding to portions of the Anti-Venom and Carnage symbiotes.
+Elizabeth "Liz" Allan, later known by her married name Elizabeth Allan-Osborn and commonly misspelled as "Liz Allen", is a character appearing in American comic books published by Marvel Comics.
+The character was created by Stan Lee and Steve Ditko and made her first named appearance in The Amazing Spider-Man #4 (September 1963).
+In her earliest appearances, Liz was a popular girl at the high school Peter Parker attends.
+She has been a regular supporting character in the various Spider-Man, Daredevil, and Venom series on an on-and-off basis, and has ties to the Green Goblin and Molten Man.
+She eventually marries Harry Osborn and becomes the mother of their son, Normie Osborn, and the CEO of Alchemax.
+Liz later becomes Misery after bonding to portions of the Anti-Venom and Carnage symbiotes.

-Sally Livingstone portrays Liz Allan in Sam Raimi's Spider-Man (2002), while Laura Harrier portrayed Liz Allan in the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming (2017) and Spider-Man: No Way Home (2021).
+Sally Livingstone portrayed Liz Allan in Sam Raimi's Spider-Man (2002), while Laura Harrier portrayed the character in the Marvel Cinematic Universe (MCU) films Spider-Man: Homecoming (2017) and Spider-Man: No Way Home (2021).

 Publication history

 Liz Allan is named in The Amazing Spider-Man #4 (September 1963), the same issue in which Betty Brant first appears.
 However, an unnamed blonde female high school student in Amazing Fantasy #15 (August 1962) appears to be Liz Allan, and The Marvel Encyclopedia lists this as her official first appearance.
 She was a supporting character in the series until Amazing Spider-Man #28 (September 1965), which bids farewell to Liz as both she and Spider-Man graduate from high school.

-Nearly a decade later, Liz Allan was brought back in a story arc in Amazing Spider-Man #132-133 (May–June 1974), in which it is revealed that she is the Molten Man's stepsister.
+Nearly a decade later, Liz Allan was brought back in a story arc in Amazing Spider-Man #132–133 (May – June 1974), in which it is revealed that she is the Molten Man's stepsister.
 Writer Gerry Conway recalled, "I liked doing callbacks to the run I was most influenced by, the original Stan Lee/Steve Ditko era, so bringing Liz back was something I'd wanted to do for a long time.
 And it gave me a reason to go back and look through the issues she was in, which brought me to the Molten Man's first appearance."